 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Alternative Investment Fund Managers Directive EU The Directive came into force on 21 July 2011.
 Implementation by Member States is required by 22 July 2013.
 The Commission has not yet published the detailed implementing measures underling various parts of the Directive (the Level 2 Regulations).
-In France, the AMF has indicated that it will (i) consolidate the rules for French asset management companies to create a single category of asset manager, whether regulated under AIFMD, UCITS or MiFID, with the same conditions for authorisation; and (ii) simplify the range of fund products which may be offered to French investors, which will be UCITS, AIF and "other funds" which will include non AIF fund, regulated or not.
-The AMF will also simplify the range of minimum investments with a simple distinction between no minimum investment amounts for retail investors and 100,000 euros for professional investors.
-The AMF also proposes to create a French "qualified investor fund" which will be structured in order to compete with the Irish Qualified Investment Fund (QIF) or Luxembourg Specialised Investment Fund (SIF), with a simplified regulatory approval procedure.
+In France, the draft regulation implementing the AIFM Directive was published on 17 April 2013.
+The current draft, which is open for public consultation, seems to follow the AMF presentation from January this year.
+The draft regulation intends to (i) consolidate the rules for French asset management companies to create a single category of asset manager, whether regulated under AIFMD, UCITS or MiFID, with the same conditions for authorisation; and (ii) simplify the range of fund products which may be offered to French investors, which will be UCITS, AIF and "other funds", including non-AIF fund, regulated or not.
+The draft regulation also intends to simplify the range of minimum investments with a simple distinction between no minimum investment amounts for retail investors and 100,000 euros for professional investors.
+The draft implementing regulation also proposes to create a French "professional specialized fund" which will be structured in order to compete with the Irish Qualified Investment Fund (QIF) or Luxembourg Specialised Investment Fund (SIF), with a simplified regulatory approval procedure.
 This fund will be in the form of a corporate entity (SICAV-SA, SAS and perhaps société en commandite (i.e. French limited partnership)) or an FCP.
-In Germany, the government published a third draft bill implementing the Directive.
+The draft regulation also provides that, if an AIF has at least one retail investor, even though the manager of the fund would fall within the scope of the 100/500 million thresholds exemption, such an AIF would be required to appoint a depositary and its manager must be authorised under the AIFM Directive.
+In Germany, the second and third reading of the draft bill implementing the Directive is expected to take place in the Germanparliament on 10 May 2013.
 It is not expected that the final act will enter into force before 22 July 2013.
 A one year grandfathering period until 21 July 2014 to comply with the German implementation of the Directive will apply to all existing funds and their AIFMs.
-According to the current draft bill, Germany will abolish private placements with immediate effect, with an exception for ongoing private placements (i.e. those started before 21 July 2013) which will be permitted until 21 July 2014.
-After this date a full marketing notification to BaFin for any type of distribution will be required. (continued on next page) Click here for a copy of the Directive.
+According to the current draft bill, (continued on next page) Click here for a copy of the Directive.
 Click here for a copy of the Level 2 Regulation.
 Click here for ESMA's discussion paper "Key concepts of the Alternative Investment Fund Managers Directive and types of AIFM".
-Click here for the FSA consultation paper.
+Click here for the FCA consultation paper.
 Click here for the Irish Central Bank Consultation.
 Click here for the HM Treasury consultation.
 Click here for the ESMA Remuneration Guidelines.